 the claimant may proceed to adjudication.

-If the Payment Schedule is received within 2 business days of service of the s18(2) notice, than the next step on the flowchart moves to the area with the blue background for the payment schedule served process.
-This step is titled "Respondent serves second opportunity Payment Schedule within 2 business days.
+In this case, go to the next applicable step on the flowchart "Respondent serves Payment Schedule within 2 business days.
 As Payment Schedule now issued, process reverts to Payment Schedule Served".

-What happens if the Payment Schedule is still NOT received or received after the elapse of 2 business days?
+What happens if the Payment Schedule is still NOT provided or provided after the elapse of 2 business days?

 However any unpaid portion of the expired payment claim can be included in the payment claim for the next reference date, provided the new payment claim is valid.

-Please move to the next step on the flowchart being "Respondent does not serve second opportunity Payment Schedule within 2 business days of receipt of the Adjudication Notice [s.18(2) notice].
+Please move to the next step on the flowchart being "Respondent does not serve Payment Schedule within 2 business days of receipt of the Adjudication Notice [s.18(2) notice].